sivareddyit/qubership-envgene/docs/analysis/application-manifest.md

    3. Effective set calculation for a Solution of Qubership applications
    4. Effective set calculation for a Solution of 3rd-party applications
    5. Effective set calculation for a mixed Solution of 3rd-party and Qubership applications
-3. As a environment configurator, I need to modify performance parameters while seeing baseline values to prevent context switching
-4. Application Helm chart structure:
+3. Application Helm chart structure:
    1. One umbrella chart per application
    2. Multiple umbrella charts per application
    3. One non-umbrella chart per application